tavantuan2509/temp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tortuga is a highly flexible and adventurous WordPress theme for your pirate magazine or any news related website.
+test is a highly flexible and adventurous WordPress theme for your pirate magazine or any news related website.

 == Description ==

-Tortuga is a highly flexible and adventurous WordPress theme for your pirate magazine or any news related website.
+test is a highly flexible and adventurous WordPress theme for your pirate magazine or any news related website.
 It supports three different post layouts, two sidebar schemes and a Magazine Homepage template based on widgets.
-Other highlights of Tortuga are the beautiful post slider and header widgets area.
+Other highlights of test are the beautiful post slider and header widgets area.
 Arrr!

-For more information about Tortuga please go to https://themezee.com/themes/tortuga/
+For more information about test please go to https://themezee.com/themes/test/

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Tortuga in the search form and press the 'Enter' key on your keyboard.
+2. Type in test in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://themezee.com/docs/tortuga-documentation/ for a guide on how to customize this theme.
+4. Go to https://themezee.com/docs/test-documentation/ for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==